 In May of 2010, Halladay tossed a perfect game against the Marlins.
 He followed it up with a no-hitter in his very first postseason start.
 This playoff achievement came against Cincinnati in the opening game of the 2010 National League Division Series.
 Injuries and age eventually caught up to the pitcher and Halladay retired following the 2013 season.

-It has taken Roy Halladay cards and memorabilia a while to get the recognition they deserve, but the pitcher did finally emerge as one of the hobby's elite.
+It took Roy Halladay cards and memorabilia a while to get the recognition they deserve, but the pitcher did finally emerge as one of the hobby's elite.
 At least when it comes to pitchers.

 Roy Halladay Rookie Cards Checklist and Gallery